garlictech/workflows/README.md

 It launches the unit tests.
 How it is run is based on the content of NODE_ENV (in the ```.env``` file).
 If it is development, then the unittest dows not exit, it watches file changes and re-runs the tests when something changes.
 If NODE_ENV is not development, it does not watch: runs the tests once then exits.

+In your unit test code, you can use a global variable called `UnitTest`.
+They contain some utility functions, they are especially good to inject dependencies with names containing dots :)
+Read their docs in the [source code](https://github.com/garlictech/workflows/blob/master/webpack/test/unit/unit-test-base.coffee).

 ### stop

 Stops the webpack dev server.
 Locally, you can do it with Ctrl-C, it is relevant in CI environments, for example, to stop the server programmatically.